-A native of Hattiesburg, Mississippi, he earned the Bachelor’s and Master’s of Music Education degrees from the University of Southern Mississippi, where he was a student of Thomas Fraschillo and Sherman Hong.
+A native of Hattiesburg, Mississippi, he earned a Bachelor and a Master of Music Education degree from the University of Southern Mississippi, where he was a student of Thomas Fraschillo and Sherman Hong.
 He has also completed classes at the doctoral level in Educational Leadership and Foundations at Brigham Young University.

 Professor McInnis holds professional memberships in the College Band Directors National Association, Percussive Arts Society (Utah Chapter Treasurer), and Phi Mu Alpha Sinfonia.